-We have a diverse client base, spanning industry, non-profit, health care, education, professional associations and more.
-Here are some samples of our clients and how they have benefited from working with us.
+We have a diverse client base, spanning business & industry, non-profit, health care, education, professional associations and more.
+Here are some samples of our clients with details of how they have benefited from working with us.

 Increased profits and continuous improvement for plastics manufacturer